V-Kisielius/StatPrak24/README.md

 ## Overview

-This repository, authored by Vaclovas Kisielius, is designed for third-year students of the Faculty of Mechanics and Mathematics at Moscow State University (MSU) as part of their curriculum in statistical practicum using Python.
+This repository is designed for third-year students of the Faculty of Mechanics and Mathematics at Moscow State University (MSU) as part of their curriculum in statistical practicum using Python.
 The course aims to introduce students to practical aspects of statistical analysis, data manipulation, and visualization, leveraging Python's powerful libraries and tools.

 ## Course Structure

 1. **Introduction to Python**
    - Syntax Basics
    - Data Types
-   - Control Structures
    - Functions
    - Classes